 - Making sure all boating laws are followed by the boat captain.

 If boat owners or operators fail to do those things, they could be held liable for injuries if an accident occurs.

 What You Can Do Now

 If you or a loved one have been injured in a boating accident that was caused by someone else, you need to seek legal assistance as soon as possible.
-At the SMA Law Group, our team is experienced in boating law and can work to secure the compensation you need for all of your accident-related expenses.
+At the SMT Legal, our team is experienced in boating law and can work to secure the compensation you need for all of your accident-related expenses.
 This can include: